ndp/dizzidotz/js/lib/ndp-software/rx-dux/README.md

 and may have other attributes provided by the initial command triggering.

+A generic '*' handler may be added to catch unassigned commands.
+It still must conform to the contract of returning a new state.

 #### 3. Trigger Commands on the Command Bus

 The bus is an observer of command objects, and if a handler is